pingcap/docs-cn/ticdc/integrate-confluent-using-ticdc.md

     tiup ctl:<cluster-version> cdc changefeed list --pd="http://127.0.0.1:2379"
     ```

-    You can refer to [Manage TiCDC Cluster and Replication Tasks](/ticdc/manage-ticdc.md) to manage the changefeed.
+    You can refer to [Manage TiCDC Changefeeds](/ticdc/ticdc-manage-changefeed.md) to manage the changefeed.

 ### Step 4.
 Write data to generate change logs